TwiN/super-assert/README.md

 ## TODO

 **NOTE**: The naming is not fixed.
-If you have a better idea, feel free to use it.
+If you have a better idea, feel free to suggest it in your PR or through an issue.

 _There is nothing here yet, if you have any idea, feel free to create an issue or a PR_